Tristan79/x720/README.md

 ## __Yeah... this hat is that bad! :(__ ##

+Update.
+Also do not leave your batteries in when its off for a couple of months.
+I have destroyed one of the boards that way...

 ## __You bought it just to be able to do that...__ ##

 ## __And now I am warning you NOT to do that...__ ##